guybedford/chomp/docs/task.md

   }];
 });
 ```
-_<div style="text-align: center">Chomp extension template registration example for the `npm`, `babel` and `rollup` templates.</div>_
+_<div style="text-align: center">Chomp extension template registration example loaded via a local extension at `local-extension.js` for the `npm`, `swc` and `rollup` templates.</div>_

 Templates are functions on tasks returning a new list of tasks.
-All TOML properties apply but with camelCase instead of kebab-case.
+All TOML properties apply but with _camelCase_ instead of _kebab-case_.

-Templates can be loaded from any file path or URL.
 PRs to the default Chomp templates library are welcome, or host your own on your own domain or via an npm CDN.
-For support on the JSPM CDN, add `"type": "script"` to the package.json since template extensions are currently scripts and not modules.
+For support on the JSPM CDN, add `"type": "script"` to the `package.json` of the package to avoid incorrect processing since template extensions are currently scripts and not modules.

-Remote extensions are loaded once and cached locally by Chomp, regardless of cache headers, to ensure the fastest run time.
-For this reason it is recommended to always use unique URLs with versions when hosting extensions remotely.
-The remote extension cache can also be cleared by running `chomp --clear-cache`.
+Because remote templates are cached, it is recommended to always use unique URLs with versions when hosting extensions remotely.

-And if it ever feels a little too magical, templates can also be ejected by running `chomp --eject`, transforming the Chompfile into the expanded untemplated form without extensions.
+See the extensions documentation for the full [extensions API](extensions.md#api).